Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages.

-Built a unified interface with smooth and intuitive site-wide navigation
+Developed a cohesive interface with smooth, intuitive navigation across the entire site.

-Developed a fully responsive design optimized for desktop, tablet, and mobile
+Built a fully responsive design optimized for desktop, tablet, and mobile devices.

-Optimized all media assets to enhance loading speed and overall performance
+Optimized all media assets to improve loading times and overall performance.

-Created reusable design components to support flexibility and future scalability
+Created reusable design components to ensure flexibility and future scalability.

 Modern design style with clean typography and visual balance
 ---